Matchings, coverings, and Castelnuovo-Mumford regularity: Applications

 \subsection{Computational complexity}

-An immediate consequence of Lemma \ref{lem:WhiskeredGraph} is that calculating $\reg\left(R/\mathcal{I}(G)\right)$ from the graph $G$ is computationally hard: \begin{cor} Given $G$, calculating $\reg\left(R/\mathcal{I}(G)\right)$ is NP-hard, even if $G$ is very well-covered.\end{cor} \begin{proof} One can construct $W(G)$ from $G$ in polynomial time, and $\reg\left(R/\mathcal{I}(W(G))\right)=\im W(G)=\alpha(G)$.
+An immediate consequence of Lemma \ref{lem:WhiskeredGraph} is that calculating $\reg\left(R/\edgeideal(G)\right)$ from the graph $G$ is computationally hard: \begin{cor} Given $G$, calculating $\reg\left(R/\edgeideal(G)\right)$ is NP-hard, even if $G$ is very well-covered.\end{cor} \begin{proof} One can construct $W(G)$ from $G$ in polynomial time, and $\reg\left(R/\edgeideal(W(G))\right)=\im W(G)=\alpha(G)$.
 But checking whether $\alpha(G)\geq C$ is well-known to be NP-complete! \end{proof} Since computing the independence complex of $G$ is already NP-hard, and as it is hard to imagine finding regularity without computing the independence complex, Corollary \ref{cor:NPcomplete} is perhaps not too surprising.
-It might be of more interest to find the computational complexity of computing $\reg\left(R/\mathcal{I}(G)\right)$ from $\ind G$. {}
+It might be of more interest to find the computational complexity of computing $\reg\left(R/\edgeideal(G)\right)$ from $\ind G$. {}

-We remark that many of the results we reference are from the computer science literature, and efficient algorithms for finding $\im G$ and $\cochordcov G$ in special classes of graphs are a main interest of \cite{Cameron:1989,Abueida/Busch/Sritharan:2010,Busch/Dragan/Sritharan:2010} and other papers.
+We remark that many of the results we have referenced are from the computer science literature, and efficient algorithms for finding $\im G$ and $\cochordcov G$ in special classes of graphs are a main interest of \cite{Abueida/Busch/Sritharan:2010,Busch/Dragan/Sritharan:2010,Cameron:1989} and other papers.
+In particular, given a weakly chordal graph $G$, we can calculate $\reg(R/\edgeideal(G))=\im G$ in polynomial time \cite[Corollary 8]{Busch/Dragan/Sritharan:2010}.

-In general graphs, however, decision versions of these problems are NP-complete: It is easy to show that determining whether $\im G\geq C$ is NP-complete (see e.g. the proof of Corollary \ref{cor:NPcomplete}).
-On the co-chordal cover side, Yannakakis shows \cite{Yannakakis:1982} that determining whether $\cochordcov(G)\leq C$ is NP-complete, even when we restrict to bipartite graphs and the chain graph cover problem.
-The corresponding problem for the split graph cover number was shown to be NP-complete in \cite{Chernyak/Chernyak:1991}.
+In general graphs, however, computing $\im G$ or $\cochordcov G$ is NP-hard: It follows from e.g. the proof of Corollary \ref{cor:NPcomplete} that determining whether $\im G\geq C$ is NP-complete; while Yannakakis showed \cite{Yannakakis:1982} that determining whether $\cochordcov(G)\leq C$ is NP-complete.
+The corresponding problem for split graph covers (as in Theorem~\ref{thm:SplitCovering}) is also NP-complete \cite{Chernyak/Chernyak:1991}.
 An overview of these and similar hardness results can be found in \cite[Chapter 7]{Mahadev/Peled:1995}.